Two Days in Houston: Fine Dining & Museum Moments

 If you’re downtown and have kids or pets, Trebly Park and the adjacent Tout Suite Cafe is a nice spot to play and eat.

-Visit the Aquarian and even have a meal while there on the patio with great downtown Houston city views.
+Visit the Downtown Aquarium and even have a meal while there on the patio with great downtown Houston city views.

 Walk around downtown and take in the sights, sculptures, and murals.